 In my forthcoming book Irish Identity Today, I deal with highly sensitive issues in the context of the new paradigm of identity.
 In it I suggest that the real breakthrough will happen when we discover how to accept—openly—opposing and even apparently incompatible perspectives side-by-side in society and not force everyone to conform to a common outlook through censorious mechanisms.
 For this reason, I will always choose the platform that allows me to express what I think ought to be said.

 Without the opportunity of several hours of freedom from the role of carer I would not have been able to produce the Letters to America series.
 To express my gratitude once again, I dedicate the series to the wonderful staff of Nolan House in Rathdrum and to the Alzheimer’s society.

-The first Letter to America entitled Historic Base of America’s Current Disharmony can be read here.
+- Historic Base of America’s Current Disharmony here